-Children of Jannah, based in Wythenshawe, was originally set up as a Facebook page by Hafizah Ismail following the sudden and tragic death of her two-year-old nephew.
+Children of Jannah, based in Wythenshawe in Manchester, was originally set up as a Facebook page by Hafizah Ismail following the sudden and tragic death of her two-year-old nephew.

 Aimed at bereaved families from the Muslim community, the group provides counselling and support for families suffering with the bereavement of young children.

 The name of the group comes from the Islamic belief that children who die before puberty enter paradise, or “Jannah” as it is known in Arabic.
 This belief is a key message used in helping bereaved parents and families heal from their grief.

 The Facebook group was set up in 2011 and grew greatly, making the transition from a virtual group to a physical one and becoming a not-for-profit organisation in February 2015.